lindbrook/packageRank/README.md

 plotted) represent the total count at the end of an aggregate period.
 For example, the first observation (far left) records the total download count for [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) for its first month on [CRAN](https://cran.r-project.org/) (May 2015).
-Not that each point is plotted on the x-axis on the final date of the aggregate period (on May 31 for the example above).
+Note that each point is plotted on the x-axis on the final date of the aggregate period (May 31 in the example above).
 Third, if you include a smoother, the curve only uses complete, not in-progress data.

 ### II - computing package download rank percentiles